machanism-org/machai/ghostwriter/src/site/markdown/functional-tools.md

 ### `get_recursive_file_list`
 Recursively lists files under a directory.

-**What it does**
+**Description**
+Use this tool when you need a deeper inventory of files under a folder.
+It traverses nested subdirectories, returns files only, and skips excluded directories defined by the project layout.

+**Features**
-- Traverses the selected directory and all nested subdirectories.
+- Recursively scans subdirectories.
 - Returns files only, not directories.
-- Produces project-relative paths with forward slashes.
+- Produces project-relative paths.
-- Skips excluded directories defined by the project layout.
-- Uses the current working directory when no path is provided.

-**Features**
-- Useful for collecting a full file inventory under a source, test, or documentation folder.
-- Helps locate files before analysis or editing.
-- Avoids excluded directories during recursive scanning.
+- Skips excluded directories while scanning.

 **Input parameters**
 - `dir_path` *(string, optional)*: Root directory to scan recursively.
 If omitted or blank, the current working directory is used.